SwedbankPay/swedbank-pay-design-guide-jekyll-theme/README.md

 1. [Clone this repository][clone].
 2. [Install Docker Personal][docker].
 Select default settings when prompted.
 3. Open a console window at the root of the repository and run `docker-compose up`.
-This will create a docker container.
-4. Open Docker Desktop and start the container if not already running.
+    This will create a docker container and spin it up with everything that's specified in the repository gemfile.
-10. Open `http://localhost:4000` in a browser.
+4. Open `http://localhost:4000` in a browser.

 ### Manual install